snhobbs/pcb-checklist/layout-checklist.md

 * [ ] Sufficient clearance to potential aggressors
 * [ ] Length matched if required
-* [ ] Minimize crossing reference plane splits/slots or changing layers, use caps/stitching vias if unavoidable
+* [ ] Minimize crossing reference plane splits/slots or changing layers, use
+caps/stitching vias if unavoidable (generally OK if there are multiple parallel planes as long as only one is slotted)
 * [ ] Confirm fab can do copper to edge of PCB for edge launch connectors
-* [ ] Double-check pad width on connectors and add plane cutouts if needed to minimize impedance discontinuities
+* [ ] Double-check pad width on connectors and add plane cutouts if needed to minimize impedance discontinuities (check with TDR to confirm)
+* [ ] Make sure you have enough mounting holes for ground integrity

 ## Power
 * [ ] Minimal slots in planes from via antipads